 After breakfast, we journey to the divided West Bank town of Hebron.
 Referred to in Judaism as the City of the Patriarchs because it is here that Abraham, Sarah, Jacob, Rebecca, and Leah are buried.
 Hebron is also one of the Four Holy Cities of the Jewish faith (along with Jerusalem, Tiberias, and Sefad).
 Today, it is the most populous city on the West Bank.

-Here, we’ll visit the Tomb of the Patriarchs, a shrine complex that is Judaism’s second-most sacred site, after the Western Wall of Jerusalem.
+Here, we'll visit the Tomb of the Patriarchs, a shrine complex that is Judaism's second-most sacred site, after the Western Wall of Jerusalem.
 Muslims and Christians also revere this holy pilgrimage destination, built over a cave where Abraham and his descendants Isaac and Jacob are buried.
 First built under Herod in the first century BC, the complex was later added to by the Crusaders in the twelfth century.
-We also visit a local market before we venture to Ma’ale Amos, an ultra-Orthodox desert settlement.
-Our discovery of the many different lifestyles in this unique region then continues, as we enjoy a late lunch with a group of Bedouins who live in the Judean desert.
-Then we’ll visit a settlement of Jewish colons, and learn about the life of Jewish settlers in the former Palestine.
+We also visit a local market before we venture to Ma'ale Amos, an ultra-Orthodox desert settlement.
+Our discovery of the many different lifestyles in this unique region then continues, as we enjoy tea with a group of Bedouins who live in the Judean desert.
+Then we'll visit a settlement of Jewish colons, and learn about the life of Jewish settlers in the former Palestine.